-Clipping masks are often used, for example, for blinking movements.
+Clipping masks are often used for blinking movements, etc.

 This section describes the clipping mask procedure.

 Clipping Mask Procedure

 By specifying the ID of the ArtMesh to be masked, a clipping mask can be used.

 The following steps will apply a clipping mask to the ArtMesh in the black eye area with the white eye ArtMesh.

 First, select and copy the ArtMesh to be used as a mask (the white part of the eyes).

 Select the ArtMesh to be clipped (the black eye area) and paste it into the [Clipping ID] field of the [Inspector] palette.

 The ID of the ArtMesh to be used as a mask (ArtMesh36) is pasted into [Clipping ID], and the black eye area is clipped.

 The following procedure can also be used to apply a clipping mask.